 Do you remember what you ate for breakfast this morning?
 If the image of a plate of eggs and bacon popped into your mind, that memory was the result of an incredibly complex power—one that reassembled various memory impressions from a web-like patter of cells scattered throughout our brain.
 Daily, our brain processes information while all of the different systems work together perfectly to provide a cohesive thought.
 Thanks to memory, we are able to store, preserve and reproduce information.
+We found this to be so interesting, we put together 12 memory facts that are worth…well… remembering!

 - Memory has two components—short term and long term.
 Most short-term memories only last 20 to 30 seconds.

 - The storage capacity of the human brain is virtually limitless.
+Yep, limitless.

 - Many people associate memory loss with aging.
 However, the memory loss we see the older we get is generally because we tend to exercise our brains less as we age.